 Health Benefits of Sunlight

-Did you know that nearly half of Americans are deficient in Vitamin D?
-Vitamin D prevents muscle weakness, boost immune function, and reduce bone loss (which is why you often see it paired with calcium.)
-The tough thing is that it’s not in many foods outside of fish and egg yolks.
-So you have to get outside to enjoy the HEALTH BENEFITS OF SUNLIGHT!
+Did you know that nearly half of American and deficient in Vitamin D?
+Vit D prevents muscle weakness, boosts immune function, and reduces bone loss (which is why you often seeing it paired with calcium.
+The tough thins is that it’s not in many foods outside of fish and egg yolks.
+So, you have to get outside and enjoy the health benefits of sunlight.

 the health benefits of sunlight